Pradumnasaraf/DevOps/docs/networking/introduction.md

 ### TCP

 TCP is a connection-oriented protocol.
 This means that it first establishes a link between the source and destination before it sends data.
-CP is a preferred protocol when data integrity is critical, such as in any transactional system.
+TCP is a preferred protocol when data integrity is critical, such as in any transactional system.
 Eg: email and file transfer

 ### UDP